 Social media sites and digital media are not doing your business any long term favours.
-An overdependence on them means your business can be held to ransom at any time.
+An over dependence on them means your business can be held to ransom at any time.

-Google’s recent dropping of Authorship highlights just how cavalier many tech companies are with providing real service to your business.
+It highlighted just how cavalier many tech companies are with providing real service to your business.

 ‘Yeah it used to be free to talk to all your own friends, but now you have to pay for it.”